 A God Is You: Type B variety.
 Some of the characters even refer to the player as one during in-quest dialogue.

 And Your Reward Is Clothes: Some of the updates included alternate costumes for different characters that gave them access to an alternate set of tasks.
-As of the current version, the only characters who have access to alternate costumes are Homer, Marge, Bart, Lisa and Abe Simpson, Ned Flanders, Moe, Mr. Burns, Groundskeeper Willie, Apu and Wolfcastle.
+As of the current version, the only characters who have access to alternate costumes are Homer, Marge, Bart, Lisa and Abe Simpson, Ned Flanders, Moe, Mr. Burns, Groundskeeper Willie, Apu, Wolfcastle and Barney.

 Anti-Hero: Homer, in the sense that at the start of the game, he does not want to rebuild Springfield, and even after building the Simpsons house and unlocking Lisa, he suggests that the two of them relocate to Miami.